White Line Disease in Cattle

 White line disease happens when the hard outer part of the hoof starts to come apart from the bottom part.
-This usually happens in the white line area, which is a weaker spot on the hoof.
-Walking on hard or slippery floors can put stress on the hoof and make it worse.
+This usually occurs in the white line area, a weaker spot on the hoof.
+Walking on hard or slippery floors can put stress on the hoof and worsen it.
 When the white line gets damaged, a small gap forms.
-Dirt and germs can get inside through this gap, which can cause pain and make the animal limp.
+Dirt and germs can get inside through this gap, causing pain and making the animal limp.
 White line disease cattle suffer significant mobility and productivity issues if the condition is left untreated.

-White line is a very common disease in dairy cattle, affecting six cows per 100 per year in the world.
+White line disease is a very common disease in dairy cattle, affecting 6 cows per 100 per year worldwide.
 If the animal is affected by white line, on average, a single case costs around £193($262), resulting in an estimated annual cost of over £1,000 per 100 cows.
 However, in herds where the condition is more prevalent—exceeding 30 cases per 100 cows each year—the financial impact can be much greater, reaching approximately £5,800 per 100 cows annually.
 This shows why it’s important to catch the disease early, treat it properly, and take steps to prevent it.
 Doing so can help lower how often it happens and reduce treatment costs.

 White line disease cattle symptoms